-And about half of the useful features that we’ve incorporated into CodeRunner for OST would’ve benefitted during development from a bit more of what’s prescribed in list item #2: consider your audience.
-For me, that audience is OST students (special thanks to those students who help me continue to refine those features).
+And about half of the useful features that we’ve incorporated into CodeRunner for O’Reilly School of Technology would’ve benefited during development from a bit more of what’s prescribed in list item #2: consider your audience.
+For me, that audience is O’Reilly School of Technology students (special thanks to those students who help me continue to refine those features).

 In the same way that Coats’s list may help fiction writers navigate the creative process, I’ll share my experiences here that may help new programmers avoid some of the pitfalls I’ve run into, and also assist other developers to refine their own processes.